 These shoes are quite unique, they have varieties when it comes to the cushioning degree and stability effect.
 The lightweight running shoes offer more responsive features than the normal standard running shoes.
 These shoes are made & designed to have more flexibility hence allowing the runner to add a natural spring to the push off which is very effective for a more fast paced running and training.

 Running trainers are not made the same, and different runners enjoy comfortable running in shoes that are made specifically for them.
-Make sure you pick the best shoes for your son, as he will not only enjoy comfortability when running but also protection from injuries when running.
+Be certain that you pick the best shoes for your son, as he will not only enjoy comfortability when running but also protection from injuries when running.

 The Shoes’ drop (heel-to-toe)

-Its often over looked b when shopping for running shoes.
+Its often over looked by many athletes when window shopping for new trainers or running shoes.
 The drop of heel to toe, refers to how thick or thin a sole is between the heel and the forefoot.
 Higher heel means more thickness.
 Shoes with low drops has increased motions at very high running speeds.

 The needed support

-There are different styes of running and this determines how the foot strikes the ground.
-That is why running shies of different athletes have a different pattern when looking at their wear and tear.
-Running sneakers have different degrees of support to suit the different running styles of athletes.
+There are different styes of running and this determines how the runner’s foot strikes the ground.
+That is why running shoes of different athletes have a different pattern, (this can be confirmed when looking at the wear and the tear).
+Running sneakers have different degrees/ levels of support to suit the different running styles of athletes.
 This is attained by using the correct type of material, the right amount and use of up to date technology.
 Other factors that support o the running shoes are dependent on include:

 - Running Length or Distance: More support is needed for those athletes who tend to go for very long runs, this is because the body muscles loose their power and strength after a given duration of working out.

-- Body weight of the runner: In general an athlete who is heavier in weight will definitely need a shoe that offers much greater support.
+- Body weight of the runner: In general an athlete who has a much heavier weight, will definitely need a shoe that offers much greater support.
 Less support is needed for runners who are more light weight in nature. .

-- Pronation: Different degrees of pronation ( over pronation, under pronation and normal pronation) will need running shoes that have different support levels in order to deal with the condition.
+- Pronation: Different degrees of pronation ( over pronation, under pronation and normal pronation) will need running shoes, which have different support levels so that they can deal with the condition.

-Q. How often should i replace my child’s running shoes?
+Q. How soon should i replace my child’s running sneakers with new ones?

 A. For a boy runner doing daily runs while in school, that comes out to a new pair every five to six months.
 Though according to some researchers, running shoes ought to be replaced anywhere from 300 to 500 miles after the first wear.
 With kids its good to have their running shoes replaced as often as you can.